The good, better and best Bread guide

 - 100g old fashion oats- gluten-free if required

-** Note- this can easily be made into a seeded loaf, by only using 50g oats, and using seeds like sunflower seeds, pumpkin seeds, poppy seeds- whatever you can get without a plastic!
+*Note- this can easily be made into a seeded loaf, by only using 50g oats and using seeds like sunflower seeds, pumpkin seeds, poppy seeds – whatever you can get without plastic!

 If you're nowhere near a bulk shop, our friends at Plastic Free Pantry have kindly given you guys a discount code!
 Just type zerowastelife10 at the checkout.

 The photos show that this was made in a Thermomix.
-This can also be made in a bread machine, I have written the instructions out to be made by hand.
-See notes at the bottom if you want to use a bread machine/ Theromomix.
+It can also be made in a bread machine – I've written the instructions out to be made by hand.
+See notes at the bottom if you want to use a bread machine/Theromomix.

 - Mix the dried yeast into the warm water in a large bowl.
 Leave the yeast somewhere warm, like in your airing cupboard, for about 10 minutes.
-Meanwhile, use a little oil to grease the bread pan, if needed
+Meanwhile, use a little oil to grease the bread pan if necessary

 - Add all other ingredients to the bowl